MAITREYEE WAIRAGKAR

 Maitreyee Wairagkar, Leigh R Hochberg, David M Brandman*, Sergey D Stavisky*,

-11th International IEEE EMBS Conference on Neutral Engineering (NER), 2023 [In Press]
+11th International IEEE EMBS Conference on Neutral Engineering (NER), 2023 [Link]

 Decoding intracortical neural activity from motor cortex to synthesise speech